Presentation at API Strategy & Practice, 2017: Testing Layers

 Like what you see?
 Sign up for my Weekly Tech Leadership Newsletter:

-API Strategy & Practice
+About API Strategy & Practice

-I was really excited about this conference even before getting chosen as a speaker last week.
+I was really excited about this conference even before getting chosen as a speaker.
 We've been building microservices with REST APIs here at The Graide Network since I joined last summer, and before that we used similar architecture at Packback.
-API Strategy & Practice is put on by the Linux Foundation and the Open API Initiative, both great organizations with a huge influence in the open source community.
+This conference is put on by the Linux Foundation and the Open API Initiative, both great organizations with a huge influence in the open source community.
 While I'm not building all my projects with the Open API spec (yet), I have used their specifications in Swagger and AWS's API Gateway.

-What is Unique About Testing APIs?
+What is unique about testing APIs?

 If you're building software that is intended to be accessed over a REST API, you're most likely using HTTP as your border between applications or services.
 This means that in your automated testing, you need to test each API internally (through unit and integration tests) as well as how it interacts with its siblings and dependent services.